ufgmg/mideast-sidearm-hideaway/README.md

 ## How to work on code for the game

-1. Fork this repository (click the Fork button on Github).
+### Initial setup

+You have two options for contributing:

+*   Push your branches directly to this repository.
-2. Clone your forked repository to your computer.
+*   Push your branches to your own fork.

-3. Set up a remote for this (kalgynirae's) repository (you have to do this from Git Bash):
+I'll explain the case where you push directly to this repository:

+1. Be a contributor for this repository.
+Send me a message; I'll add you.

+2. Clone this repository.
+This will automatically set you up with a remote called `origin` that points here.

+3. Delete your local `master` branch, so that you won't accidentally push to master:

+        $ git checkout origin/master
-        $ git remote add kalgynirae git://github.com/kalgynirae/mideast-sidearm-hideaway.git
+        $ git branch -d master

-4. Download any changes from your remotes
+### Working on a feature

+1. Make sure your remote tracking branches (branches named `origin/*`) are up to date:

-        $ git fetch --all
+        $ git fetch origin

-5. Start a new branch based on kalgynirae/master.
+2. Start a new feature branch based on `origin/master`.

-        $ git checkout -b newbranchname kalgynirae/master
+        $ git checkout -b newbranchname origin/master

-6. Start coding!
+3. Start coding!
 Commit often!
+Don't worry about making too many commits; we can combine them into fewer commits later.

+4. If there are new commits on the repository that you want to incorporate into your feature branch, fetch and then rebase:

+        $ git fetch origin
+        $ git rebase origin/master

-7. Push your commits to your Github repository so others can look at them.
+5. Push your commits to the repository:

         $ git push origin branchname

 ### Other useful Git commands

-    # BEST COMMAND EVER
+    # Display useful status about the current state of your branch
     $ git status

+    # Display the commit log for your branch
+    $ git log

     # Stage changed files
     $ git add <file>